Incentivizing Exploration with Selective Data Disclosure

+We assume agents behave as frequentists in response to order-based policies.
+In light of the discussion above, how would a frequentist agent choose an action given the full history of observations?
+She would construct a confidence interval on the expected reward of each action, taking into account the average reward of this action and the number of observations, and place the action's estimate somewhere in this confidence interval.
+The system can provide summary statistics, so that agents would not even need to look at the raw data.

-\xhdr{Agents' behavior.} Let us define agents' behavior in response to an order-based policy.
-We posit that each agent $t$ uses its observed subhistory $m_t$ to form a reward estimate $\hat{\mu}_{t,a} \in [0,1]$ for each arm $a\in \A$, and chooses an arm with a maximal estimator.
-(Ties are broken according to an arbitrary rule that is the same for all agents.)
-The basic model is that $\hat{\mu}_{t,a}$ is the sample average for arm $a$ over the subhistory $m_t$, as long as it includes at least one sample for $a$; else, $\hat{\mu}_{t,a}\geq \tfrac13$.
+We formalize this behavior as follows.
+Each agent $t$ uses its observed subhistory $m_t$ to form a reward estimate $\hat{\mu}_{t,a} \in [0,1]$ for each arm $a\in \A$, and chooses an arm with a maximal estimate. \footnote{To simplify proofs, ties between the reward estimates are broken according to some fixed, deterministic ordering over the arms.
+This is to rule out adversarial manipulation of the tie breaking, and to ensure that all agents with the same data choose the same arm.} A paradigmatic instantiation of the reward estimates is as follows: